silpps/LibraryApp/fe_assessment.md

    - Safeguards data fetching with error handling, providing meaningful console feedback for developers.

 4. **UI/UX Enhancements**:
-   - Pagination ensures users can easily navigate large book collections.
+   - Pagination and filtering ensures users can easily navigate large book collections.
    - The "Add Book" button and modals offer intuitive interaction for expanding the library.

 ---

 ### Areas for Improvement
 1. **Error Feedback**:
-   - Currently, errors are logged to the console but not displayed to the user.
+   - Currently, book fetching errors are logged to the console but not displayed to the user.
 Including user-facing error messages would enhance clarity.

 2. **Pagination Usability**:
    - The pagination interface could include additional controls, such as "First" and "Last" buttons or direct page number links, to improve navigation.